team-inbox/inbox-reborn/README.md

 ### Chrome & Microsoft Edge

-The extension is now back in the Google Chrome Store!
-It can be add through the following link
+The extension has been updated 11/12/21 to version 0.5.9.7.
+It can be added through the following link

 https://chrome.google.com/webstore/detail/inbox-reborn-theme-for-gm/bkphmihkdbdgedlaflnkhnmnmibffomf